lawsonpand/Flip-It-Heads-or-Tails/README.md

-# o	Heads or Tails –
+# Heads or Tails –

 To flip a coin and see how many times it will come up heads or tails in 20 flips